whaleen/Textpattern-Bootstrap/README.md

 * /txp-plugins

 A collection of plugins which are required by certain Textpattern usage examples.
 For instance, the Textpattern plugin mem_self_register gives us a tag which allows us to put a sign-up form in a page.
 The required plugins are noted in the template code.

-The only mandatory plugin for using txtstrap as it is out of the box is cnk_versioning.